dotexe1337/LFSInstaller/README.md

 It is recommended to execute this script as a root user !.
 ```

-# Important Notes
-> [!WARNING]
-> It is highly recommended that you install LFS by phase installation type if you want to ensure that it reflects the state of your
-LFS target machine properly.

 > [!IMPORTANT]
-> It is essential you review the installation script(s) before initializing the installation to ensure that there are no conflicts of
+> It is essential that you review the installation script(s) before initializing the installation to ensure that there are no conflicts of
-packages that you have chosen that fits your requirements of your target machine.
+packages or further errors when initializing LFS on your target machine.

 ## License
 This project is licensed under MIT License.
 See the [LICENSE] file for details.